jasny/persist-core/README.md

 For sorting, add a `~` in front of the field to sort in descending order.

-Jasny DB implementations may define additional options.
+Persist implementations may define additional options.

 ## Gateway